Carbon data rights certificates

 For tax purposes

-All claims for CDRCs must be made through the BUC Registry which facilitates the creation, registration, transfer of CDRCs.
+All applications for carbon data rights certificate must be made through the BidCarbon Unit and Certificate Registry (BUC Registry) which facilitates the creation, registration, transfer of CDRCs.

 Requirement to change BUC Registry account permissions

-Review before submitting a claim for CDRCs.
+Review before submitting a application for CDRCs

-Answer the standard validation questions and have them ready to submit along with your first claim.
+Answer the standard validation questions and have them ready to submit along with your first claim

 Step 2: adding carbon data